islamic-network/quran-central-surah-audio-downloader/README.md

-## Surah Audio Downloder from Quran Central
+## Surah Audio Downloader from Quran Central

 This repo consists of 2 scripts: